Device capability for billions

 down the device.
 In most situations, your app should wake up for a given

 event, process data, and shut down.
 You should use Firebase Cloud Messaging

 GcmNetworkManagerto avoid long running background services and reduce memory pressure on the user’s device.

 Benchmark memory use

-- Use the Memory Monitor tool to find out whether undesirable garbage collection (GC) event patterns might be causing performance problems.
+- Find out whether undesirable garbage collection (GC) event patterns might be causing performance problems.

-- Run Heap Viewer to identify object types that get or stay allocated unexpectedly or unnecessarily.
+- Identify object types that get or stay allocated unexpectedly or unnecessarily.

-- Use Allocation Tracker to identify where in your code the problem might be.
+- Identify where in your code the problem might be.